Active ingredient

 EVOTAZ contains two active substances:

-EVOTAZ may be used by adults aged 18 years of age and older who are infected with HIV, the virus that causes acquired immunodeficiency syndrome (AIDS).
+EVOTAZ may be used by adults and adolescents (aged 12 years and older weighing at least 35 kg), who are infected with HIV, the virus that causes acquired immunodeficiency syndrome (AIDS).
 It is used in combination with other anti-HIV medicines to help control your HIV infection.
 Your doctor will discuss with you which combination of these medicines with EVOTAZ is best for you.

 Do not take sildenafil with EVOTAZ when sildenafil is used for the treatment of pulmonary arterial hypertension.
 Sildenafil is also used for the treatment of erectile dysfunction.
 Tell your doctor if you are using sildenafil for the treatment of erectile dysfunction.